EladioAMendez/visions_align/DevPlanDocs/7-Payment-Integration.md

-# FeNAgO Payment Integration
+# VisionsAlign Payment Integration

 ## Overview

-FeNAgO integrates with Stripe for payment processing, subscription management, and billing.
+VisionsAlign integrates with Stripe for payment processing, subscription management, and billing.
 This document outlines the payment architecture, configuration, and implementation details.

 ## Stripe Integration